 End the hike

 From the barrier gate, you can walk down towards Shek Pai Wan Estate to catch a taxi.
 And if you walk downhill and turn left onto Yue Kwong Road, there are a few bus stops on this road.
 Unfortunately, the closest MTR station, Wong Chuk Hang, is more than a 30 min walk.

 Wan Chai to Aberdeen

-We hope you enjoyed our revised guide for the Wan Chai to Aberdeen Hike.
-We personally love this urban hike, that at one point was literally in our backyard.
+We hope you enjoyed our guide for the Wan Chai to Aberdeen Hike.
+We love this urban hike, which at one point was literally in our backyard.
 The hike is a great way to explore Aberdeen Country Park and Aberdeen Reservoir!